cryptoduck888/codeclaimandsellbot/README.md

 - Jupiter API is used for price quotes and swaps
 - Only market orders are supported (no limit orders)
 - The script automatically finds your user state account by querying on-chain data

+## Support

+If this bot helps you, consider supporting development:

+**Solana**: `2aMpFajeoewqNoeeUjN9jFWREXzV3sh4sXqp17vx9cn9`

+Thank you! 🙏